 Shiloh Winery – WaKeeney

 So, let’s just start with this…coffee wine!
 No joke, they make a coffee wine that is as crazy as it sounds.
-I am a coffee fanatic, so of course I had to get a bottle.
+I am a coffee fanatic, so of course, I had to get a bottle.
 This wine is meant to be a dessert wine and is on the sweet side.
 I am a lover of dry wines, like super dry, so this was different for me.
 I wouldn’t drink it all the time, but with the right pairing and for special get together's, it is perfect.
-Shiloh's winery and barn are country style with an artistic flare that makes you feel at home on their farm style venue outside of WaKeeney.
+Shiloh's winery and barn are country style with an artistic flair that makes you feel at home on their farm-style venue outside of WaKeeney.